giantswarm/docs/src/content/meta/glossary.md

 <!-- All headings must be sorted alphabetically -->

-We use a set of terms across our documentation that could be unclear to readers.
-In the following article we define those terms to clarify their meaning in the context of Giant Swarm.

 ## Cloud native developer platform

 A cloud-native developer platform is an integrated collection of capabilities exposed through intuitive interfaces that facilitate the application development lifecycle.
 It offers flexible configuration to build a system that encodes your company practices.
 It integrates with different open source solutions to enable automation, connectivity, observability, and security for your workloads.
 You may be familiar with the term ["internal developer platform"](https://internaldeveloperplatform.org/) which is fairly similar but in our case we emphasize the betting for cloud-native technologies to accomplish the desired goals.